nishtha47/ETL_Project_Data/README.md

 		🔹 Steps:

-			Retrieve ClaimAmount
+			1.Retrieve ClaimAmount
-			Check if ClaimAmount > 1,000,000
+			2.Check if ClaimAmount > 1,000,000
 	📌 Expectation: No claim amount should exceed 1,000,000.

 ✅ Scenario 7:*Validate ClaimAmount Logic for Specific ClaimID*